Aspie96/blog/content/posts/free_software.md

 ## Basic ideas

-Programmers typically create software by writing *source code* in a *programming language*.
-Source code is primarily text.
+Programmers typically create software by writing *source code*, as text, in a *programming language*.
 It's a detailed description of the program which trained humans and computers alike can understand.
 It can be converted, trough *compilation*, into other forms that can only be read by computers: *object code*.
 The result is still the same program, just represented in a different way, which is usually more efficient.
 The reverse operation (going from object code to human-readable source code) is often hard, if not nearly impossible.

 Legally, original literary and artistic works of authorship, such as poems and paintings, are covered by *copyright* (or "author's rights").
 Copyright is automatic and it exists from the moment the work is first fixed in a material medium.
 In general, preparing derivatives based on an existing work, reproducing it in copies or conveying it to the public requires an authorization from the copyright holder and are illegal if unauthorized.
 Software programs are covered by [copyright](https://en.wikipedia.org/wiki/Software_copyright) as literary works.

-Suppose you receive a program, made by someone else, in object form.
-You cannot study it and know what it does and how it works in detail, because you don't have the corresponding source code to read.
-You could technically distribute copies (computers can always copy data), but you aren't legally allowed to do so without authorization.
+Suppose you receive a program in object form.
+You cannot study its internal functioning in detail, because you don't have the corresponding source code to read.
+You could technically distribute copies (computers can always copy data), but you aren't legally allowed to do.
 You may be unable to modify the program to your liking for both legal and technical reasons.

-Legal and technical restrictions on software exist beyond just copyright and withholding source code.
-In an ever more digitalized world, restrictions on software give a lot of power to its rightholders, and a lot of control on those that become dependent on the programs they use.
+Restrictions on software exist beyond just copyright and withholding source code.
+In an ever more digitalized world, they give rightholders a lot of power and substantial control on users.

 ## Free software

 *Free software* is software which any user, in any field of endeavor, is free to run, copy, distribute, study and modify.
-This means that it is provided alongside with equal access to its source code, as well as an authorization to perform these actions.
+This means that it is provided alongside with access to its source code, as well as an authorization to perform these actions.

 In the '80s, the [GNU](https://www.gnu.org/) project, aimed at creating a free operating system, was [announced](https://www.gnu.org/gnu/initial-announcement.html) by [Richard Stallman](https://stallman.org/).
 Stallman then founded the [Free Software Foundation](https://www.fsf.org/), a non-profit organization, which supports GNU and other initiatives.
 The FSF also maintains the [free software definition](https://www.gnu.org/philosophy/free-sw.html), which is based on four *[essential freedoms](https://www.gnu.org/philosophy/free-sw.html#four-freedoms)*.

 In "free software", the word "free" refers to freedom (as in "free speech"), not to price (as in "free beer").
 This ambiguity is specific to the English language, which is why sometimes the Spanish and French word "libre" is used, instead of "free", to avoid confusion.
-In practice, free software typically happens to be distributed at no charge (partly because anyone that receives can also distribute it), but a lot of software available at no charge is not free software.
+In practice, free software typically happens to be distributed at no charge (partly because anyone that receives can also pass it on), but a lot of software available at no charge is not free software.

 The *free software movement* supports software freedom on moral grounds, based on the idea that non-free software is controlled by its owner rather than the user and that this constitutes an instrument of unjust power over users' computing.
-It is, however, possible to use and endorse free software because of its numerous advantages, even without agreeing with this philosophy.
+It is, however, possible to use and endorse free software for more pragmatic reasons, even without agreeing with this philosophy.

 ## Open Source